Culiacán: City zoning

-Rosales Square

-Located next to the Rosalina house, which has diverse vegetation, it is a space with colonial architecture.

 Economy

-Culiacán's economy is mainly agricultural and commerce, being a trade center for produce, meat, and fish.
+Culiacán's economy is mainly agricultural and commerce.
+It is a trade center for produce, meat, and fish.
 Among other industries, Culiacán represents 32 percent of the state economy.

-Coppel, Casa Ley, Homex and other companies of national importance are headquartered in Culiacán.
+Coppel, Casa Ley, Homex, and other companies of national importance are headquartered in Culiacán.

 Administrative divisions

 Culiacán is divided into 27 sectors (sectores), which are groups of several quarters (colonias):